seemoo-lab/owl/README.md

 ## Build from source

 The project is build using CMake.
-To build the project, simply clone this repositry in `<OWLDIR>` and run
+To build the project, simply clone this repository in `<OWLDIR>` and run
 ```sh
 cd <OWLDIR>
 git submodule update --init